IATI/IATI-Extra-Documentation/en/activity-standard/overview/budgets.rst

 Budgets
 =======

+*Please note: these overview pages are currently being updated for the `final release of version 2.01 of the IATI standard <https://github.com/IATI/IATI-Extra-Documentation/milestones/2.01%20Release%20Date>`__ *.

 Definition
 ----------
 The monetary *budgets* assigned to a specific ``iati-activity`` can be described in the **IATI activity standard** using the following: